 Heavy Metals Testing

 US Drug Test Centers operates drug test centers in all areas of the United States.
 Exposure to metals can be an occupational hazard.
-Heavy metals or toxic metals testing is available.
+Heavy metals testing and toxic metals testing

 Heavy metals testing is used to screen for or to diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals and to monitor excessive metal concentrations in those who work with various heavy metals.
 Such occupations include construction work, mining, radiator repair shops, and firing ranges.
 Our laboratory offers several different groupings that are specific for either blood or urine.